jjdenao/web-development/bootcamps/html web developer/instagram-copy/README.md

-# Projeto: Instagram
+# Project: Instagram

-Descrição: consiste na aplicação de conceitos básicos de HTML e CSS para a recriação da página inicial do Instagram.
+It recreates the initial Instagram page by using HTML and CSS concepts.

 ![Foto do resultado final](./images/final-project.PNG)